20 June 2019

 The theme for this year’s event is: “Let's grow South Africa together as we celebrate 25 years of freedom”.

-During the SONA, the President addressed the nation as both the Head of State and Head of Government.
-He presented a plan to address South Africa’s needs for the year ahead.
+During the SONA, the President will address the nation as both the Head of State and Head of Government.
+He will present a plan to address South Africa’s needs for the year ahead.

 Since it is a Joint Sitting of both Houses, the Speaker of the NA and the Chairperson of the NCOP host the event.
 All the three (3) Arms of the State, namely; the Legislature, the Executive and the Judiciary attend this event.
 It is one of the rare moments whereby all three Arms of the State meet in one place.
 As one of the important ceremonies of the state, it is broadcasted live on national television so that the general population is afforded the chance to see it.

 The State of the Nation Address is important for all South Africans because it tells us what government’s Programme of Action is for the year ahead.
 The Programme of Action is government’s plans for the country and people of South Africa.

 By being aware of what government is doing, everyone can become involved and also take part in government’s plans to build a better life for all.

 The State of the Nation Address was broadcast live on: DStv Channel 408, SABC TV, eNCA, SABC radio stations and Parliament’s YouTube Channel.

 - The State of the Nation Address is divided into three parts.
 The first is the important public participation role in the ceremony when the Civil Guard of Honour welcomes the President and his guests as they walk along the red carpet.
 This is followed by a state ceremonial, which includes a 21-gun salute and the South African Air Force flypast and finally the official address by the President.

 - Members of the South African National Defence Force (SANDF) line the route that the President takes to Parliament.

 - The Military Guard of Honour participates in the ceremony and the military band plays South Africa’s national anthem.